Cancel anytime

 Core Business Areas

-- Medical Office Buildings (MOBs): Owns and leases medical office buildings to healthcare providers.
-Revenue is generated from rental income.
+- Medical Office: Owns and leases medical office buildings, providing space for healthcare providers.

 Leadership and Structure

 Jennifer Francis is the President and Chief Executive Officer.
-The company operates as a real estate investment trust (REIT) with a board of trustees overseeing management.
+The company operates as a real estate investment trust (REIT).

 Top Products and Market Share